LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 Assuming that the :ref:`source_data <flag_source_data>` flag is turned on, the compiler saves all relevant documenting information collected when compiling a source file.
-The provided
-`lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool can access this information by using the :ref:`reflection <reflection_reflection>` support and generate a documentation file for each compiled entity (object, protocol, or category) in XML format.
+The provided :doc:`../devtools/lgtdoc` tool can access this information by using the :ref:`reflection <reflection_reflection>` support and generate a documentation file for each compiled entity (object, protocol, or category) in XML format.
 Contents of the XML file include the entity name,